Nuclear disarmament: Controversial U.S. nuclear policies

 Former U.S. officials Henry Kissinger, George Shultz, Bill Perry, and Sam Nunn (aka 'The Gang of Four' on nuclear deterrence) proposed in January 2007 that the United States rededicate itself to the goal of eliminating nuclear weapons, concluding: "We endorse setting the goal of a world free of nuclear weapons and working energetically on the actions required to achieve that goal."
 Arguing a year later that "with nuclear weapons more widely available, deterrence is decreasingly effective and increasingly hazardous," the authors concluded that although "it is tempting and easy to say we can't get there from here, [...] we must chart a course toward that goal."
 During his presidential campaign, former U.S. President Barack Obama pledged to "set a goal of a world without nuclear weapons, and pursue it."

 U.S. programs to reduce risk of nuclear terrorism

 The United States has taken the lead in ensuring that nuclear materials globally are properly safeguarded.
 A popular program that has received bipartisan domestic support for over a decade is the Cooperative Threat Reduction Program (CTR).
-While this program has been deemed a success, many believe that its funding levels need to be increased so as to ensure that all dangerous nuclear materials are secured in the most expeditious manner possible.
+While this program has been deemed a success, its funding levels have dropped and not all dangerous nuclear materials have been secured.
 The CTR program has led to several other innovative and important nonproliferation programs that need to continue to be a budget priority in order to ensure that nuclear weapons do not spread to actors hostile to the United States.